College Factual by our College Data Analytics Team

 Babson College ranked #12 on this year’s Best Colleges in the New England Region list.
 Babson College is a private not-for-profit institution located in Wellesley, Massachusetts.
 The school has a small population, and it awarded 1,071 bachelor’s degrees in 2020-2021.

-The school has an impressive student loan default rate.
-It’s only 0.7%, which is much lower than the national rate of 10.1%.
+Bachelor’s degree students at the school tend to finish their degree on-time.
+The 4-year graduation rate is 90%, which is impressive compared to the national rate of 33%.
 Graduates with a bachelor’s degree from Babson College make an average of $106,595 per year during the early years of their career.

 13